Skip to content

 arr.len() arr.len()

-format!("{} {}", a, b) ("" + a.str() + " " + b.str())
+format!("{} {}", a, b) ("" + a.str() + " " + b.str()) or see String Templates and Dynamic Construction for advanced patterns

 Note: Both x = x + 1; and x += 1; (and s = s + "x"; and s += "x";) are valid in Grapa.
 The += form is idiomatic and preferred in most cases.

-Note: .get("key") is only for $file and $TABLE.
+Note: .getfield("key") is for $file and $TABLE. .get()/.set() is for $WIDGET.
 For $LIST/$OBJ, use obj["key"], obj.key, or obj."key".
-For $ARRAY, use arr[index] or arr.get(index).
+For $ARRAY, use arr[index] (bracket notation only).

 Access Patterns: Objects, Lists, Arrays, Files, and Tables